Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

   ![use ES API][img3]

-    - The `Compare Attribute` filter checks if the requested API can be handled by the API-Builder project.
+    - The `Compare Attribute` filter named `Is managed by Elasticsearch API?` checks if the requested API can be handled by the API-Builder project.
     As a basis for decision-making a criteria for each endpoint needs to be added to the filter configuration.
     _The following endpoints are supported by the API Builder based Traffic-Monitor API.
 | Endpoint       | Expression               | Comment |